-The Anglican Prayer book has three alternative forms of Wedding Services and there are choices and options within each of these. ’Write your own’ wedding vows is not part of the way we do things here.
-They are never as good as the winsome words of our professional liturgists.
+The Anglican Prayer Book has three alternative forms of Wedding Services and there are choices and options within each of these.

 What readings shall we have?

-There are usually one or two readings at a Wedding Service and a selection of suitable Bible readings will be suggested by the Vicar.
+There are usually one or two readings at a Wedding Service and a selection of suitable Bible readings will be suggested.
 At least one of the readings must be from the Bible and preferably both will be from the Scriptures.
 Quality poems or prose are a possibility.

 How long does a Wedding Service usually take?